Your first colonoscopy: What to expect

 Colorectal Cancer Screening Exams

-Cancer screening exams for colon cancer and rectal cancer find cancer at an early stage.
+Regular screening exams for colon cancer and rectal cancer can find cancer at an early stage.
 When found early, the chances for successfully treating the disease are greatest.

 Along with regular exams, practice awareness.
 This means you should be familiar with your body.
 That way you’ll notice changes, like bleeding or unusual bowel movements.
 Then, report them to your doctor without delay.